MasKlein-1/AURAMAXXING/README.md

 ```bash
 pip install tqdm
 ```
-5. LAMMPS(Ensure a command‐line executable lmp, has to be compiled with KSPACE.
+5. LAMMPS.
+Ensure a command‐line executable lmp, has to be compiled with KSPACE.
 LAMMPS is available at https://lammps.org.

 6. PyTorch
 ```bash
 pip install torch